diana-hep/oamap/README.md

 | Numpy            |  39 MB |
 | Numpy compressed |  13 MB |

 Now exit Python and open a new Python shell.
-We can load data already in PLUR format in a fraction of a second.
+The PLUR data becomes available in a fraction of a second.

 ```python
 import numpy